infamousjoeg/openshift-conjur-deploy/README.md

 id: conjur/authn-k8s/{{ SERVICE_ID }}
 ```

-The `SERVICE_ID` should describe the OpenShift node in which your Conjur cluster
+The `SERVICE_ID` should describe the OpenShift cluster in which your Conjur
-resides.
+deployment resides.
 For example, it might be something like `openshift/prod`.
-For Conjur
-configuration purposes, you will need to provide this value to the Conjur deploy
+For Conjur configuration purposes, you will need to provide this value to the
-scripts like so:
+Conjur deploy scripts like so:

 ```
 export AUTHENTICATOR_SERVICE_ID=<service_id>